pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 What follows is a description of a complete system for the 1N suite of bids.
 Bids we keep from the standard methods include Jacoby Transfers, Texas Transfers, Stayman, and Garbage Stayman.
-You can add Smolen if you do not play that already.
+Add Smolen if you do not play that already.

 To this we add 1N - 3♣!(Five-card Stayman), new meanings for 1N - 3♦ / 3♥ / 3♠,